-Family is complicated.
+Family is complicated, especially when figuring out your own family dynamic.
 This is a sentiment that everyone can relate to, but none more so than those who struggle with addiction.

 Unfortunately, for an addicted person, the dysfunctional family dynamic exists in the present and in the past.
 Though we don’t want to admit it, the struggle of coping with addiction isn’t isolated to the addicted person; it affects everyone in their immediate reality, including family, friends, and coworkers.